 If you've seen the

 Instagram social distancing Bingo going around, you can set yourself up for another great icebreaker.
-No, you don't have to break out a Bingo board, but you can assess whose done what activity on the board by having people raise their hands.
+No, you don't have to break out a Bingo board, but you can assess who did what in 2020 by having people raise their hands.
 Has anyone else slept in past noon?
 Baked for fun?
 Binged an entire season in a day?
 Bingo!
-20 Your Go-To Quarantine Snack
+20 Your Go-To Secret Snack

-in TikTok challenges or just creating TikTok accounts of their own out of quarantine boredom.
+TikTok or took on some of the challenges over the last year.
 If this is something you'e done and think others have done as well, bring it up as an icebreaker.
 Maybe there are TikToks that your coworkers haven't done yet but totally want to try.
+22 Plan Another Virtual Happy Hour